apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `attributeNameFormats` | Map that defines attribute name formats for a given attribute name to be encoded in the SAML response.
 | `nameIdQualifier` | If defined, will overwrite the `NameQualifier` attribute of the produced subject's name id.
 | `serviceProviderNameIdQualifier` | If defined, will overwrite the `SPNameQualifier` attribute of the produced subject's name id.
+| `skipGeneratingAssertionNameId` | Whether generation of a name identifer should be skipped for assertions.
+Default is `false`.
+| `skipGeneratingSubjectConfirmationInResponseTo` | Whether generation of the `InResponseTo` element should be skipped for subject confirmations.
+Default is `false`.
+| `skipGeneratingSubjectConfirmationNotOnOrAfter` | Whether generation of the `NotOnOrBefore` element should be skipped for subject confirmations.
+Default is `false`.
+| `skipGeneratingSubjectConfirmationRecipient` | Whether generation of the `Recipient` element should be skipped for subject confirmations.
+Default is `false`.
+| `skipGeneratingSubjectConfirmationNotBefore` | Whether generation of the `NotBefore` element should be skipped for subject confirmations.
+Default is `false`.

 ### Metadata Aggregates